-The U.S. District Court for Maryland was a proper venue for Seun Banjo Ojedukon’s trial last year because a co-conspirator – in fact, the plan’s mastermind – resided in Laurel, the 4th U.S. Circuit Court of Appeal held in its published 3-0 decision.
+The U.S. District Court for Maryland was a proper venue for Seun Banjo Ojedokun’s trial last year because a co-conspirator – in fact, the plan’s mastermind – resided in Laurel, the 4th U.S. Circuit Court of Appeals held in its published 3-0 decision.

-On appeal, the 4th Circuit rejected Ojedukon’s argument, through counsel, that the federal Money Laundering Control Act does not apply “extraterritorially” to foreign nationals whose alleged illegal act occurred overseas.
-Ojedukon’s alleged involvement in the scam occurred while he was in Nigeria, stated his appellate attorney, Brent E. Newton.
+On appeal, the 4th Circuit rejected Ojedokun’s argument, through counsel, that the federal Money Laundering Control Act does not apply “extraterritorially” to foreign nationals whose alleged illegal act occurred overseas.
+Ojedokun’s alleged involvement in the scam occurred while he was in Nigeria, stated his appellate attorney, Brent E. Newton.

 The 4th Circuit agreed that federal laws do not generally apply extraterritorially based on the notion that Congress’ primary concern is with domestic activities.
 But this presumption against extraterritorially is trumped when Congress states clearly in the law that the statute is intended to cover activities abroad, the court added.